German astronaut's ISS launch delayed by poor weather | DW | 30.10.2021

 German astronaut Matthias Maurer is scheduled to fly on the mission.
 The 51-year-old is set to be the first German in space in three years and the 12th German astronaut in space.

 "I'm looking forward to traveling round the world every 90 minutes, with a fantastic view of the Earth.
-I'm really looking forward to watching our planet from up there," Maurer told DW.
+I'm really looking forward to watching our planet from up there," Maurer told DW earlier this week.

-Maurer will fly to space along with NASA astronauts Thomas Marshburn, Raja Chari and Kayla Barron, aboard a Crew Dragon spacecraft named "Endurance," fixed atop a Falcon 9 rocket.
-Endurance will autonomously dock with the space station after 22 hours of flight.
+Maurer will fly to space along with NASA astronauts Thomas Marshburn, Raja Chari and Kayla Barron, aboard a Crew Dragon spacecraft named Endurance, fixed atop a Falcon 9 rocket.
+Endurance will autonomously dock with the ISS after 22 hours of flight.

 Three of the four astronauts, including Maurer, will be on their first trip to space.

-The Crew-3 astronauts are expected to carry out spacewalks to help complete the upgrade of the station's solar panels
+The Crew-3 astronauts are expected to carry out spacewalks to help complete the upgrade of the ISS solar panels

-Among the research, an experiment to grow plants in space without soil or other growth media will be conducted.
+Among the research is an experiment to grow plants in space without soil or other growth media.
 The astronauts will also try to build optical fibers in microgravity, which prior research has suggested will be superior in quality to those made on Earth.

-Maurer plans to help operationalize the European Robotic Arm which is currently being installed on the Russian side of the ISS.
-He will also test out CIMON — an artificial intelligence assistant developed by the German space agency DLR, Airbus and IBM.
+Maurer plans to help prepare the European Robotic Arm which is currently being installed on the Russian side of the ISS.
+He will also test out CIMON, an artificial intelligence assistant developed by the German space agency DLR, Airbus and IBM.

-"It's an experiment which is really paving the way towards exploration," Maurer said.
+"It's an experiment which is really paving the way toward exploration," Maurer said.

 jcg/sri (dpa, AFP)